 Badgr allows users to issue and manage a standardized type of digital badges called Open Badges.
 A digital badge is a visual symbol of accomplishment.
 They can be awarded for any definable achievement and earned in many learning environments, games, or the workplace.
 An Open Badge is a specialized type of digital badge that contains verifiable metadata about achievements according to a common data format, the Open Badges specification.
 Because they follow an open standard, recipients can combine badges from many different sources into common collections, and when they share them, these badges may be verified by any compatible system to ensure that they are trustworthy representations of their earner's experiences.

 Much of the visioning and initial groundwork in the early phases of Open Badges was completed by OpenBadges.org; a volunteer community of developers who, working alongside IMS Global, provided the vision and continue to promote Open Badge adoption and steer the development of the Open Badges specification.

 - interest and engagement

 - proficiency, competency, or skill

 Digital badges can be awarded in a variety of educational contexts across informal and formal learning, by educational institutions, individuals, and employers.
 These badges can aggregate and shed light on the interests, capabilities, and accomplishments of learners.
 Badges can serve as the stepping stones on a learning pathway.
 Badges are organized in badge systems and learning pathways to represent the skills and experiences that are valued in communities.

-Badgr enables a badge earner to store their Open Badges not only in Badgr, but in any backpack service, like Mozilla Backpack.
+Badgr enables a badge earner to store their Open Badges not only in Badgr but in any backpack service.
 Conversely, Badgr allows any Open Badge to be stored in its backpack, not just Badgr Open Badges.